 This is one of eight talks from Gina Lake's online course Moving Beyond Ego, which is about the ego and how to free yourself from the voice in your head and what it's like to live unencumbered by this voice.
-A transcript of this video message can be read below by scrolling down the page:
+A transcript of this video message can be read below.

 Because we’re identified with our thoughts, we misperceive the world, and this creates an illusory or false sense of the world—a misperception of the world.
 The thoughts that I'm talking about are the thoughts that come from the ego, or egoic mind, the thought-stream, the voice in our head.
 This voice is the illusion generator.
 It’s the ongoing commentary in our head that centers around “me, myself and I,” particularly the me in the past and in the future: “What am I going to do?
 What did they think of me?
 What will happen to me?”